Jump to content

 Rank Competency Explanation

-message you may be able to understand
+With some context, you may be able to understand

 something very simple.
-Such as Danger
+Such as Danger or

-or "They went that way!"
+"They went that way!"

 3 Competent: Larger vocabulary and able